2019–20 San Diego Toreros men's basketball team

 The 2019–20 San Diego Toreros men's basketball team represented the University of San Diego during the 2019–20 NCAA Division I men's basketball season.
-The Toreros were led by second-year head coach Sam Scholl.
-They played their home games at Jenny Craig Pavilion in San Diego, California as members of the West Coast Conference.
-They finished the season 9–23, 2–14 in WCC play to finish in 9th place.
+The Toreros were led by second-year head coach Sam Scholl and played their home games at the Jenny Craig Pavilion in San Diego, California as members of the West Coast Conference (WCC).
+They finished the season 9–23, 2–14 in WCC play, to finish in ninth place.
 They lost in the first round of the WCC tournament to Loyola Marymount.

 Previous season

-The Toreros finished the 2018–19 season 21–15, 7–9 in WCC play to finish in seventh place.
-They defeated Portland, Santa Clara and BYU to advanced to the semifinals of the WCC tournament where they lost to Saint Mary's.
+The Toreros finished the 2018–19 season 21–15, 7–9 in WCC play, to finish in seventh place.
+They defeated Portland, Santa Clara and BYU to advance to the semifinals of the WCC tournament where they lost to Saint Mary's.
 The Toreros received an at-large bid to the NIT where they lost to Memphis in the first round.